yxiong/udacity-data-analyst/data-visualization/README.md

   circles and squares to represent men and women, but I did not follow this suggestion because I think each point would be too small for reader to tell the small symbol differences.

+I showed `index3.html` to Yannis, who had the following feedbacks:
+* At the first impression, he realized a large bulk of red squares at the lower part of the graph, suggesting there are many "less-previliged" males who did not survive the crash.
+He also noticed the blue circles almost everywhere, meaning the female passengers are mostly survived, despite of their ticket fare.
+These observations agree with his prior knowledge and intuition.
+* He also noticed there is a large number of passengers at the leftmost column (with age 0), with mix of social classes (ticket fare) and survival rates.
+He thought this was hard to interpret, possible indicating there were large number of babies on board.
+I later relized that this was caused by a bug of my code --- I tried to remove passengers that does not have an age attribute with `isNaN(data[i]["Age"])`, which does not work because `data[i]["Age"]` is `""` and the previous test always returns `false`.
+The right test should be `data[i]["Age"] == ""`.
+I fixed this in `index4.html`.
+* He suggested using green color to indicate survivors, which is more intuitive and has better contrast with red.
+I made this change in `index4.html`.
+* Same as Gaurav, he thought there were too much clutter in the visualization and suggest I created options enabling users to hide cetain groups, so that they can see particular group of interest more clearly.
+I made the change in `index4.html`.

 References